anon-L/pretest/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.0.

+# Question 1
+Created a web app with three columns the first has a fixed width of 200px, the last 300px, the middle expands and shrinks to fill the remaining space depending on the page size.
+The first column contains an input field that’s take an integer, the second column contains two functions isPrime and isFibanacci, and the last display the result whether or not the input is prime or fibanacci.

+# Question 2
+Created a web app with an input field that fillters the result from the table.
+The app displays the data it got from https://api.publicapis.org/categories

+# Question 3
+A web scraper in node.js using puppeteer to get the desired data from https://codequiz.azurewebsites.net/ .

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.